Arcaeic/ProjectHub/README.md

+This repository is deprecated and not likely to be maintained.
+My new projects will be hosted in separate repositories and publicized either through 'pinned repositories' or through my profile's README repository.

 ## Projects
 I am currently taking a condensed Machine Learning course, and have suspended development on some of my projects.
 My current project is a personal-information detecting Reddit bot.
+Please see below for more information.

 ### Programs
  * [Crypto-IM App \(SENG360\)](https://github.com/JoryAnderson/University/tree/master/Instant%20Messenger%20App%20(SENG%20360))